-- 27. The purpose of this section of the report is to establish whether pay differentials have altered or remained the same/similar when using the hourly rate of pay and comparing to the 2021 2022 report. - 28.
-The gender demographic has remained steady with no or little variation since Gender Pay Reports have been produced in 2011.
-Females represented 74% of the Denbighshire County Council workforce in 2023 which is the same as 2022.
-This shows the movement in the gender pay gap has not been affected by the variation in this demographic.
+The purpose of this section of the report is to establish whether pay differentials have altered or remained the same/similar when using the hourly rate of pay and comparing to the 2022 - 2023 report.

+The gender demographic has remained steady with no or little variation since Gender Pay Reports have been produced since 2011.
+Females represented 73% of the Denbighshire County Council workforce in 2024 which is very similar to 2021 and 2022 where it was 74%.
+This shows the movement in the gender pay gap has hardly been affected by the variation in this demographic.